 A website by Mike Peer at www.mikepeer.com

-This website documents my many years of research into the possibility that prehistoric man may have set out his sites of importance in alignment across the landscape, either for some ritual purpose, or as astronomical pointers to mark the seasons.
+This website documents my many years of research into the possibility that prehistoric peoples may have set out their sites of importance in alignment across the landscape, either for some ritual purpose or as astronomical pointers to mark the seasons.

 So what’s it all about…

 Some forty years ago I made an extraordinary discovery – certain ancient sites in the area around my home town of Guildford were arranged within the landscape in a seemingly intentional pattern.
-Some sites fall upon bearings of ten degrees from a common point and are aligned at regular distances from that point.
+Some sites fall upon bearings of ten degrees from a common point (Whitmoor Barrow just north of Guildford) and are aligned at regular distances from that point.
 This regular distance also occurs along other alignments within the area.
-Other lines are orientated east to west indicating possible equinox markers.
-On one alignment I calculated a high point where I suspected a site may have existed and consequently discovered an unrecorded barrow at precisely that point – later confirmed by the County Archaeologist.
+Other lines are orientated east to west, indicating possible equinox markers.
+On one alignment I calculated a high point where I suspected a site might have existed and consequently discovered an unrecorded barrow at precisely that point – later confirmed by the County Archaeologist.

 At this time there are fourteen alignments listed in this work.
 Others may come to light especially if the area of interest is expanded.
 The alignments are divided into two groups.
 The primary group is at bearings of 10° intervals from a common point.
 These intervals have been refined to 9.95° and the bearings have been divided into the recurring distance interval of 3600 feet (1097.3m).
 This distance, for want of a better name, I have called the Druid Mile (DM).
 The secondary group are all roughly east-west and contain further instances of the Druid Mile.

 It should be noted that this is very much a work in progress and many entries await the addition of information.
-Field-work, once all sites are studied and photographed, will be concentrated on visiting deduced points on the alignments in the hope of discovering other unrecorded sites.
+Once all sites are studied and photographed, fieldwork will be concentrated on visiting deduced points on the alignments in the hope of discovering other unrecorded sites.
 This would go a long way to proving the theory.

 COINCIDENCE? – Some statistics.